camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/01-process-engine-bootstrapping.html.md

 ## Configure Process Engine using Spring XML

-The easiest way to configure your Process Engine is via through an XML file called `camunda.cfg.xml`.
+The easiest way to configure your Process Engine is through an XML file called `camunda.cfg.xml`.
 Using that you can simply do:

 ```java
 ProcessEngine processEngine = ProcessEngines.getDefaultProcessEngine()